karkman/Physalia_EnvMetagenomics_2022/README.md

 During this one week course you will learn state-of-the-art bioinformatic approaches to analyse metagenomic data.
 We will cover both both read- and assembly-based methods, focusing on the strenght of each of these methods depending on the research question.
-We will use data from both short- (e.g. Illumina) and long-read (e.g. Nanopore) sequencing platforms, as it improves dramatically MAG assembling and binning compared to short-read-only methods.
+We will use data from both short- (e.g. Illumina) and long-read (e.g. Nanopore/PacBio) sequencing platforms, as it improves dramatically MAG assembling and binning compared to short-read-only methods.

 ## Prerequisites
 We assume some basic awareness of analysis of UNIX and molecular biology.